jrandall11/RAir_Management/README.md

-# jAir Management
+# RAir Management

-jAir Management is air management software designed to control air suspensions.
+RAir Management is air management software designed to control air suspensions.
 This was a solution to manual air management, in an effort to design a more automated approach.

 ## Installation